2i2c-org/infrastructure/docs/howto/operate/setup-grafana.md

-# Setting up Grafana Dashboards for a hub
+# Setting up Grafana Dashboards for a cluster

 This guide will walk through the steps required to setup a suite of Grafana dashboards for a cluster.